Jeff Bezos, world's richest man, set for inaugural space voyage

 The company appears to have a reservoir of future customers.
 More than 6,000 people from at least 143 countries entered an auction to become the first paying customer, though the auction winner who made a $28 million bid ultimately dropped out of Tuesday’s flight.

-Bezos, who founded Blue Origin in 2000, has a net worth of $206 billion according to the Bloomberg Billionaires Index.
+Bezos, who founded Blue Origin in 2000, has a net worth of $206 billion according to the Bloomberg Billionaires Index www.bloomberg.com/billionaires.
 He stepped down this month as Amazon CEO but remains its executive chairman.

+Reporting by Eric M. Johnson in Van Horn, Texas; Editing by Will Dunham

 Our Standards: The Thomson Reuters Trust Principles.